-Joseph to help his mother settle the estate.
+It was 1828 when Joseph Bates, home from a voyage to South America, left the sea, twenty-one years from the time when he first sailed as cabin boy.
+Six weeks before his return his noble, devoted father had died, in his will bidding his son Joseph to help his mother settle the estate.
 Within a year his mother died also, leaving him the Meadow Farm, where he dwelt for three years.
-It is well established that the house on this farm is the present residence of Mr. James H. C. Marston, at 191 Main Street.
+It is well established that the house on this farm is the present residence of Mr. James H. C. Marstoti, at 191 Main Street.
 Here is the house, sitting back from the road, suggestive of its former ample grounds, and still occupied by those whose ownership is traced by records from Joseph Bates.
-He sold the property to his brother Timothy, who sold to the parents of Ann Hathaway, from whom it came by direct inheritance to the present owners.4
+He sold the property to his brother Timothy, who sold to the parents of Ann Hathaway, from whom it came by direct inheritance to the present owners.
+[4]

 Joseph Bates had a faithful and devoted wife, who as a girl was Prudence Nye.
-Of all the Nyes that Joseph Bates knew! mother, and uncles, and neighbors, and sea mates, and friends!
+Of all the Nyes that Joseph Bates knew!
+Mother, and uncles, and neighbors, and sea mates, and friends!
 Prudence he had known while still a youth; and when in 1818 they were married, it was to walk the road of life together for fifty-two years.
 For the first ten of these years she was the typical sea captain's wife, waiting through long voyages in hope, happily in her case never disappointed, of seeing him again.
-She planted a Bible in his sea chest, and other books of devotion that really brought him to his Saviour.
+She planted a Bible in his sea chest, and other books of devotion that really brought him to his Savior.
 And while he doubted his acceptance, she hailed the evidence of his letters and his diaries as proof of his conversion, and she encouraged him to know that he was accepted of Christ.
-So when he came to land before his last voyage, he joined her church, the Christian.5 which held to believer's baptism.
+So when he came to land before his last voyage, he joined her church, the Christian, [5] which held to believer's baptism.
 His honored and aged father wistfully remarked that he had had him baptized into his own church, the Congregational, when he was a baby.
-"But," said Joseph', "the Bible says, 'Believe and be baptized,' and I was too young then to believe."
+"But," said Joseph, "the Bible says, 'Believe and be baptized,' and I was too young then to believe."

-Now, when in 1831 he sold his first residence to his brother, he joined with three other members of his church to build a Christian meetinghouse on Washington Street, in which he kept an interest until a change of views in 1839 induced him to dispose of it.
-That church building, on the corner of Washington and Walnut Streets, is now used for a boys' club.6
+Now, when in 1831 he sold his first residence to his brother, he joined with three other members of his church to build a Christian meeting house on Washington Street, in which he kept an interest until a change of views in 1839 induced him to dispose of it.
+That church building, on the corner of Washington and Walnut Streets, is now used for a boys' club.
+[6]

-In that same year he bought another piece of land, which he called his "little farm," and began, in 1832, to build thereon a residence and farm buildings.
+In that same year he bought another piece of land, which he called his 1ittle farm," and began, in

+1832, to build thereon a residence and farm buildings.
 He planted there a grove of mulberry trees, intending to start a silk industry.
 Another building he constructed for a schoolhouse, hoping to employ the students in his business.
 A quick succession of events changed these plans, when the Second Advent message seized upon him in 1839.